mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Altcoin-and-Forkcoin-Support.md

 ##### Install the Solidity compiler

-To deploy Ethereum contracts with MMGen, you need version **0.8.7** of the Solidity compiler (`solc`) installed on your system.
+To deploy Ethereum contracts with MMGen Wallet, you need version **0.8.7** of the Solidity compiler (`solc`) installed on your system.
 Although binary builds may be available for some distributions, the best way to ensure you have the correct version is to compile it from source.